Robo3D/User-Manuals/docs/source/operation/index.rst

 Web app
 If you have a web browser on your computer or mobile device, you can check on the status of your print by navigating to its IP address in the navigation bar of the browser
-To see the IP address of your printer, select 'Utilities' from the home screen Next
+To see the IP address of your printer, select 'Utilities' from the home screen Next select 'Network'
-The status of your print is reflected in the web app under state.
+Then select 'IP Address' and note the IP address of your Robo C2 Copy that number into your navigation bar, and it will bring you to a web app to see all things with your Robo C2

 Print Complete
 -----------